matrix-org/synapse/docs/specification.rst

     - TODO: Room config - what is the event and what are the keys/values and explanations for them.
       Link through to respective sections where necessary.
 How does this tie in with permissions, e.g. give example of creating a read-only room.

+Permissions for rooms are done via the concept of power levels - to do any action in a room a user must have a suitable power level.

+Power levels for users are defined in ``m.room.power_levels``, where both a default and specific users' power levels can be set.
+By default all users have a power level of 0.

+State events may contain a ``required_power_level`` key, which indicates the minimum power a user must have before they can update that state key.
+The only exception to this is when a user leaves a room.

+To perform certain actions there are additional power level requirements defined in the following state events:

+- ``m.room.send_event_level`` defines the minimum level for sending non-state events.
+Defaults to 5.
+- ``m.room.add_state_level`` defines the minimum level for adding new state, rather than updating existing state.
+Defaults to 5.
+- ``m.room.ops_level`` defines the minimum levels to ban and kick other users.
+  This defaults to a kick and ban levels of 5 each.

 Joining rooms